HearthstoneChat/Application/README.md

 "Why do I start in a chat room as soon as I open the application?"

-This is a residual effect from your last game logged by Hearthstone.
-The advantage of this feature is you can open the application after a game has started and enter the room immediately. *With that said, I plan to continue working on the code to diffierentiate between a current game and an old game.
+This is a residual effect from it reading your last game logged by Hearthstone.
+The advantage of this feature is you can open the application after a game has started and enter a chat room with that opponent immediately. *With that said, I plan to continue working on the code to diffierentiate between a current game and an old game.
 Ideally, you should not enter a chat room of an old game.*

 **Author**